kedacore/keda-docs/content/docs/1.5/scalers/redis-streams.md

 **Parameter list:**

-- `address`: Name of the environment variable your deployment uses to get the Redis server URL.
+- `address` - Name of the environment variable your deployment uses to get the Redis server URL.
 The resolved host should follow a format like `my-redis:6379`.
    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

 > As an alternative to the `address` field, the user can specify `host` and `port` parameters.

-- `host`: Name of the environment variable your deployment uses to get the Redis server host.
+- `host` - Name of the environment variable your deployment uses to get the Redis server host.
     - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

-> It is not required if `address` has been provided
+> It is not required if `address` has been provided..

-- `port`: Name of the environment variable your deployment uses to get the Redis server port.
+- `port` - Name of the environment variable your deployment uses to get the Redis server port.
    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

-> It is only to be used along with the `host` attribute and not required if `address` has been provided
+> It is only to be used along with the `host` attribute and not required if `address` has been provided.

-- `password` (optional): Name of the environment variable your deployment uses to get the Redis password.
+- `password` - Name of the environment variable your deployment uses to get the Redis password.
+(Optional)
    - This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.

-- `stream`: Name of the Redis Stream
+- `stream` - Name of the Redis Stream.

-- `consumerGroup`: Name of the Consumer group associated with Redis Stream
+- `consumerGroup` - Name of the Consumer group associated with Redis Stream.

-- `pendingEntriesCount`: Threshold for the number of `Pending Entries List`.
+- `pendingEntriesCount` - Threshold for the number of `Pending Entries List`.
 This is the average target value to scale the workload.
-Defaults to `5`
+(Default: `5`, Optional)

-- `databaseIndex`: The Redis database index.
-Defaults to `0` if not specified
+- `databaseIndex` - The Redis database index.
+Defaults to `0` if not specified.

-- `enableTLS`: Set this to `true` if TLS connection to Redis is required.
-Defaults to `false`
+- `enableTLS` - Allow a connection to Redis using tls.
+(Values: `true`, `false`, Default: `false`, Optional)

 ### Authentication Parameters